TritonDataCenter/manta-storspan/README.md

 path or jobs path with specific backend storage servers.
 The program is a normal, external Manta client.
 By design, it does not use any internal Manta interfaces.

+Note that this creates an object on each server, not each storage zone.
+If a server has multiple storage zones, not all of these zones will be covered.

 ## Installation